-The Audited Consolidated Financial Statements of the Company for the fiscal year 2015 was filed with the SEC on April 14, 2016.
+The Audited Consolidated Financial Statements of the Company for the fiscal year 2016 was filed together with the SEC Form 17-A with the SEC on April 10, 2017.

 6) Company Website

 Does the company have a website disclosing up-to-date information about the following?